Blue9/ece3400-team20/Labs/FinalRobotSummary.md

 The breadboard we used often caused wires to come loose.
 A few days before the final competition, we decided to port the schematic to a solder board and solder wires to ensure that they don’t fall off.
 This was a huge time investment which unfortunately resulted in an impossible to find short in our circuit.
 We spent a while trying to find out where the short was coming from, but eventually found that it was not a short and rather a bigger problem which we did not have the time to solve.
 The day before the competition we redid the circuitry putting it back onto a breadboard.
 If we had more time we would have tried the solder board again or a printed circuit board

 # Them vs The Robot They Tell You Not To Worry About:
-It is simple.
-Some robots are designed better than others.
-We now present several arguments on why our robot is better than the competitors:

 Line following:
 Them:  Delays, hardcoded turns, unreliable line following, falling off track